Ventilation of Large Industrial Buildings

-Steel or sheet metal buildings are pre-engineered rigid-frame buildings with roof exhaust and wall supply openings, with fan powered ventilation modules circulating large volumes of air.
+Buildings may be steel pre-engineered, brick, block or brick construction, typically with roof exhaust and wall supply openings, with fan powered ventilation modules moving large volumes of air.
 SysTech has designed ventilation projects using the principles of air changes per hour, dilution of concentrated contaminants or source capture of a pollutant.
 Air change and dilution designs employ passive or natural ventilation or active or mechanical ventilation techniques.

 Each ventilation design package is tailored to available utilities, local weather conditions, hazardous and/or explosive nature of the conveyed gases, ambient air quality, occupational safety and comfort, number of personnel on site, noise criteria and specific requirements required by a client.
 Our Natural Gas Compressor Station Case Study demonstrates SysTech’s commitment to the customization of our steel building ventilation systems.

 Important criteria when designing large building ventilation systems:

 - Heat – Furnaces, heat treat ovens, plating lines, spray dryers and large compressors produce large volumes of heat that need to be exhausted from the building to run properly.

 - Noise – Noise is generated by the ventilating fans, turbine and engine exhausts, the machinery of production or perhaps construction machinery when the facility is being constructed.
 We need to address noise mitigation not only at the facility but the impact to the community surrounding the facility.
 Noise levels at property lines are a significant factor at well site locations.
 SysTech has addressed mitigating building noise with custom designed our own SysTech Lo-Noise™ ventilation modules.
 Click here to learn more about SysTech Lo-Noise™ ventilation modules.